2024 Eurozone Bond Market Outlook: Opportunities and Risks for Investors

 Another advantage: Unlike the United States, none of the euro zone’s major economies are holding elections next year, eliminating a potential source of additional spending pressure in a year when spending needs financing are high, as central banks continue to reduce their balance sheets.

-The euro’s financing needs are also high, but the new debt that investors will have to take on after the European Central Bank’s purchases is closer to that of this year, when investors will have to adapt to an issuance of US debt significantly higher, notes BofA.
+The euro’s financing needs are also high, but the new debt that investors will have to take on following the European Central Bank’s purchases is closer to that of this year, when investors will have to adapt to an issuance of US debt significantly higher, notes BofA.

 The ECB’s decision on Thursday to gradually stop bond reinvestments as part of its pandemic program by the end of 2024, instead of stopping them earlier, reinforced the bullish sentiment.